zevlee/passphraser/README.md

 # Passphraser

-Phrase-based password generator that can use your own list of words.
-Available on Windows, macOS, and Linux.

-Passphraser accepts any text file and treats each line as a possible input.
+Passphraser is a password generator that accepts any text file and treats each line as a possible input.
 So a text file like this...
 ```
 alpha
 bravo